 The statue that established the Cultural Districts Initiative legislation does not include a provision for grant funds or other financial rewards to communities, at least for the time being.

-The Massachusetts Cultural Council offers a variety of funding programs that might benefit the planning and implementation of a cultural district.
+The Mass Cultural Council offers a variety of funding programs that might benefit the planning and implementation of a cultural district.
 Each program offers a combination of financial and/or technical resources to support the development of a cultural district's goals and implementation plan.
-MCC program staff is available for consultation for each program.
+Mass Cultural Council program staff is available for consultation for each program.

 Other State Agency Resources

-The MCC has identified other state agencies whose programs and services may be of benefit to a cultural district.
+The Mass Cultural Council has identified other state agencies whose programs and services may be of benefit to a cultural district.
 Each state agency is available to discuss cultural district plans and to discuss whether agency initiatives are appropriate for a district's plan of action.

 Some additional programs and services include: strategic community planning, marketing and promotion, historic property stewardship, way finding signage, open space programming, and economic development.